fleetbase/fleetbase/README.md

 ## Installation
 Begin by installing this package through Composer.
-Edit your project's `composer.json` file to require `aloha/twilio`.

-	"require": {
-		...
-		"aloha/twilio": "1.0.*",
-	}

-Next, update Composer from the Terminal:
+Run this command from the Terminal:

-    composer update
+    composer require aloha/twilio

 Once composer is finished, you need to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.